 After Albert Sr.'s untimely death in 1979, his two sons, Al and Bob, took over the leadership.
 Under the second generation, the company continued to expand by investing in new furnaces and automated production line.

 To accommodate fast growing manufacturing industry in the Inland Empire, which contains four of the top ten fastest growing regions on the United States, the company built a second plant in the city of Pomona in 1989 and moved its headquarters to Pomona.
 The Pomona plant has the capacity 4 times bigger than that of the Vernon plant and all major furnaces are equipped with advanced digital pyrometry instruments.

 Today, this well established "old line" company is well situated and able to service customers in California and neighboring states.
-Millions of pounds of parts have been treated and used in agricultural machineries, air planes, automobiles, skyscrapers and etc. Highest heat treatment quality and quickest turn around have always been the cornerstone from which the company has been able to grow and prosper for the past 60 plus years.
+Millions of pounds of parts have been treated and used in agricultural machineries, automobiles, skyscrapers and etc. Highest heat treatment quality and quickest turn around have always been the cornerstone from which the company has been able to grow and prosper for the past 60 plus years.